masesgroup/JNet/src/documentation/articles/usageReflector.md

 ---
 title: JNetReflector tool of .NET suite for Java™/JVM™
-_description: Describes the tool which builds .NET classes analyzing JVM Jar or modules
+_description: Describes the tool which builds .NET classes analyzing JVM™ Jar or modules
 ---

 # JNet: Reflector

-The tool is able to build .NET classes which reproduce the JVM class (Java, Scala, Kotlin, ...) counterpart.
+The tool is able to build .NET classes which reproduce the JVM™ class (Java™, Scala, Kotlin, ...) counterpart.

 ## Installation